JustJoseM/CommunicationSolutions/README.md

 + Key Feature #3
    - Testimonial Page: Read about other businesses our client has worked with, and how their business has succeeded thanks to his assistance.
-   - Actual testimonials will be acquired from previous clients prior to the final publication of the website.

 + Key Feature #4
    - Admin portal: The site admin, in this case, our client, can access the Admin portal to cancel or edit appointments as necessary.